WatheqAttrah/phase-5-project/README.md

     - Run `npm install --prefix client`

 - Components
-    - Home.js
+    - Home.js: Welcome the users in to the project
-    - App.js
+    - App.js : holds the checksession and authenticating users to the site.
-    - Login.js
+    - Login.js: holds the Login api 'POST' method and server error handling.
-    - Signup.js
+    - Signup.js: holds the singup 'POST' api method and server error handling.
-    - NavBar.js
+    - NavBar.js: the Navigation routes between all the routes
-    - CarCard.js
+    - CarCard.js: render each car and review in the backend api
-    - CarList.js
+    - CarList.js: fetch the db from the backend 'GET" & 'POST'
-    - AddReview.js
+    - AddReview.js: holds the 'POST' method when User intended to add review to and listed car from the list